nogibjj/rust-data-engineering/README.md

 - **Rust and Machine Learning**: Use Rust machine learning libraries to implement a simple prediction model.
 You could use the data processed in the ETL pipeline or the data lake for this.

+### Lab:  Modifying a Rust Command-Line Tool

+In this lab you will gain experience extending an existing Rust project by forking and modifying a simple command-line tool.

+**Steps**

+1. Fork the repository at **https://github.com/nogibjj/rust-data-engineering**

+2. Clone your forked repository

+3. Navigate to one of the command-line tool projects

+4. Make a small modification to the tool such as:

+   - Adding a new command line argument

+   - Supporting additional input file formats

+   - Adding more processing logic

+   - Changing output formatting

+5. Run `cargo build` to compile your changes

+6. Run `cargo run` to test your modified tool

+7. Commit your changes and push to your forked repository

+**Deliverable**

+Submit a link to your forked repository showing the code changes.

+**Goals**

+This hands-on lab provides experience with:

+- Forking and cloning a Rust project

+- Modifying existing Rust code

+- Running `cargo build` and `cargo run`

+- Version control with git

+- Making a pull request (optional)

 ### Technical Notes